State of the Planet

 Grad student George Okoko samples a formation of volcanic rock in suburban New Jersey as part of a project to lock up excess carbon from the air.

-SUDDEN WAVE | Studies of flash-flooding risk, New York City | SPRING-SUMMER 2024 and ONGOING
+SUDDEN WAVE | Studies of flash-flooding risk, New York City | ONGOING

-Scientists have intensively studied New York’s flood risk from rising seas, but paid far less attention to flash flooding from increasingly intense rainfalls.
-2021’s Hurricane Ida was a wake-up call, inundating low-lying neighborhoods and killing more than a dozen residents.
-Researchers including economist Malgosia Madajewicz are working to clarify the risks around Jamaica Bay by assembling newly detailed maps of potential flash-flood areas, and assessing vulnerability of populations based on socioeconomic factors.
-Part of the work will involve door-to-door surveys of residents, and focus groups on households’ ability to recover.
-Neighborhoods covered will include Edgemere, Arverne, Belle Harbor, Hamilton Beach, Old Howard Beach and Rosedale.
+Scientists have intensively studied New York’s flood risk from rising seas, but paid less attention to flash flooding from increasingly intense rainfalls that fail to drain fast enough.
+Researchers including economist Malgosia Madajewicz are working to better understand the risks around Jamaica Bay by assembling newly detailed maps of potential flood areas, and assessing residents’ vulnerability based on socioeconomic factors.
+Part of the work involves door-to-door surveys of residents, and focus groups on households’ ability to recover.
+Neighborhoods will include Edgemere, Arverne, Belle Harbor, Hamilton Beach, Old Howard Beach and Rosedale.

-CLIMATE JUSTICE | Coastal resilience studies, New York/New Jersey metro area | ONGOING
+CLIMATE JUSTICE | Coastal resilience studies, New York/New Jersey | ONGOING

-By 2050, sea levels around New York may rise by as much as two feet over 2000 sea levels.
-This will especially affect low-income communities, which are often clustered in low-lying areas.
-Researchers with the Resilient Coastal Communities Project are working with a wide range of partners to assure that the region’s premier coastal resilience project, run by the U.S. Army Corps of Engineers, will cover all affected communities and hazards.
-Where appropriate, they are encouraging nature-based solutions such as street-level green spaces and wetland restoration.
-A project of the Center for Sustainable Urban Development.
+By 2050, sea levels around New York may rise by as much as two feet, and may especially affect low-income communities that are clustered in low-lying areas.
+Researchers with the Resilient Coastal Communities Project are working with a range of partners to assure that the region’s premier coastal resilience project, run by the U.S. Army Corps of Engineers, will cover such communities.
+Among other things, they are encouraging nature-based solutions such as street-level green spaces and wetland restoration.
 Leaders: environmental attorney and educator Paul Gallay and international development expert Jacqueline Klopp.
 Resilient Coastal Communities Project pages | Story on the project

-POISONED PONDS | Studies of toxic algae in New York City parks | SUMMER 2024 and ONGOING
+POISONED PONDS | Fighting toxic algae in New York parks | SUMMER 2025/ONGOING

 Researchers walking through remnant of old-growth forest on New Jersey’s Sandy Hook peninsula

-Researchers are studying a rare remnant of old-growth forest on New Jersey’s Sandy Hook peninsula; sea level rise threatens to wipe it out.
+Researchers are studying a rare remnant of old-growth forest on New Jersey’s Sandy Hook peninsula.
+Sea level rise threatens to wipe it out.

-SEASIDE METHUSELAHS | Monitoring tree health, coastal NY/NJ | SUMMER/FALL 2024
+SEASIDE METHUSELAHS | Studying ancient trees, coastal NY/NJ | SPRING/SUMMER 2025

-WILD CITY | Surveys of urban wildlife, New York City | SUMMER 2024 and ONGOING
+WILD CITY | Surveys of urban wildlife, New York City | SUMMER 2025 and ONGOING

 Grad student Myles Osborn Davis sets a camera trap in Brooklyn’s Green-Wood Cemetery